Environment

 Usage rate of recycled materials

-The usage rate of recycled materials at our Kawasaki Plant is currently around 80%.
-In addition to urban-mined
+The usage rate of recycled materials for stainless steels at our Kawasaki Plant is currently around 80%.
+In addition to the urban-mined ferronickel produced at our Oheyama plant,

-scrap stainless steel and ferrochromium.
-In future, our Kawasaki Plant will work together with our Oheyama Plant
+our Kawasaki plant uses raw materials such as stainless steel scrap and ferrochrome to produce stainless steel.
+In future, our Kawasaki Plant will work together with our Oheyama

 Recycling of sludge and dust

-We installed a new briquetting machine in 2012 with equipment to add binder to strengthen the briquette.
-This investment also contributed to the recovery rate of valuable metals.
+To improve the recovery efficiency of these valuable metals, we installed a new briquetting machine in 2012 with equipment to add binder to strengthen the briquette.
 We applied the subsidy provided by the national government for companies using rare earths for the installation.
-This equipment allowed us to operate the submerged arc furnace at higher temperatures to increase the recovery ratio.
+This equipment allowed us to operate the electric arc at higher and more stable temperatures, leading to an increase in the amount of recovered metals.

 Material Flow